 If you are new to mindfulness, read more about it in our article What is Mindfulness

-If you are familiar with the world of mindfulness, you must have heard about Jon Kabat-Zinn’s MBSR program.
+If you are familiar with the world of mindfulness, you must have heard about Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction program (short MBRS).
 In fact, even though the name of the program says - ‘stress reduction’, there are many people who weren’t depressed or anxious per se, but upon participating in the program, they couldn’t help but sing praises for the 8-weeks they got to spend in a ‘life-changing’ environment.
 So, what is this program?
 How it works and why everyone on the planet need to know a thing or two about its existence?
 Everything will be answered here.
 Let’s start with mindfulness itself (in a nutshell, of course!)

 Your mind either tends to get stuck in your past or it keeps dreaming about the future, which either makes people depressed and despondent or anxious and perturbed.
 Mindfulness is a state of consciousness where you intentionally bring your awareness back to the present moment, learning how to live your life purposefully and with an enhanced sense of awareness and mental balance.

 In 1979, Jon Kabat-Zinn (PhD in molecular biology, Professor at the University of Massachusetts Medical School and a New-York best selling author) revolutionized the field of psychotherapy, cognitive sciences, and behavioral therapies by introducing the world with mindfulness via his formal 8-week MBSR program.
 The aim of the program was to help people deal with issues like stress, depression, anxiety, chronic pain, and other stress-induced health conditions.